Greetings on this fine Sunday morning! I hope you and your loved ones are doing well.

 There’s a lot going on in the world right now, and it’s easy to let it weigh us down.
 I’ve been distracted with getting my daughter settled into college and some other goings-on with family life, so I’ve been keeping tabs on things but not spending a lot of time dwelling on it.
 That said, seeing that list of servicemen and women who died in the attack at Kabul airport this week was like a kick in the gut.
 Most of them were the age of my son.
 It’s hard to wrap my head around it, and my heart aches for their families.

 It occurred to me as I wrote that, that if I think my house feels empty now, I’m really going to have a rude awakening this week.
-David starts his college classes tomorrow, and Becca starts 10th grade on Tuesday.
-It’s been a full year and a half since everyone was in school full-time, and even then, Caroline was at home doing cyber school.
+D starts his college classes tomorrow, and R starts 10th grade on Tuesday.
+It’s been a full year and a half since everyone was in school full-time, and even then, C was at home doing cyber school.
 This fall is going to feel VERY different.

 Her marching band season is already well underway.
 Friday night was the first football game of the season, and she had a blast.
 She had been looking forward to being at all the high school football games all though middle school, and then she was cheated out of the experience last year, so she is super excited for this year.
 We’re hoping and praying that nothing happens to change that, but as of right now, they’re planning for a regular season of football games and Cavalcades.